Do you know about Sojourner Truth? Perhaps this strong, brave and eloquent woman of the 1800's can inspire you as she did me and millions of others.

 I had only the second paragraph of the whole speech.
 I didn’t know there was more.

-Along side the words was a drawing that filled the large poster.
-It was a huge black woman with arms as thick as thighs and an ageless face that knew all there was to know about being human and more about being real than I could ever imagine.
+Alongside the words was a drawing that filled the large poster.
+It was a huge black woman with arms as thick as thighs and an ageless face who knew all there was to know about being human and more about being real than I could ever imagine.

 Where is her equal today?
 She’s not in fashion magazines.
 I wonder if a shop exists that carries clothes in her size?
 She’s not in movies or on TV, not even PBS.
 But she’s a woman, all right.
 And she has plenty to teach us about being a woman.